The Chang Lab

 Cells dividing during osmotic oscilations

 The Chang Lab studies fundamental questions in cell biology concerning spatial organization of cells.
 An aspiration of modern cell biology is to understand how the various cellular components assemble into a cell.
 How does a single cell develop?
+How does life processes occur inside the cell?
 How do cells form with a specific shape and size?
-How do cells sense their own shape and size?
-How do cells divide and how do cells decide where to divide?
-How do cellular components assemble and organize themselves to form discrete structures, distinct cellular compartments and form patterns?
-How do cellular components sense cell size, cell shape, and measure distances?
+How do cells grow and divide?
+How might cells somehow sense cell size, cell shape, and do geometry?

 Our favorite model organism is the fission yeast Schizosaccharomyces pombe.
 These cells are ideally suited for quantitative cell biology and genetic approaches.
 We also study carnivorous fungi that trap and eat nematodes.

 Projects include: cytoplasm, cytokinesis, cell growth, biomechanics, sensing and regulation of cell and nuclear size, regulation of microtubule dynamics, and assembly of the cell wall.
 Many current projects focus on the density and physical properties of the cytoplasm and nucleoplasm.
-How is the cytoplasm regulated, and how does it impact on cellular processes?
+How are the physical properties of the cytoplasm regulated, and how do they impact on cellular processes?

 Joel - chamber.jpg